grpc-ecosystem/grpc-codelabs/codelabs/grpc-python-streaming/README.md

 ### How to use this directory

-- [start\_here](http://start\_here/) directory serves as a starting point for the codelab.
+- [start_here](http://start_here/) directory serves as a starting point for the codelab.
 - [completed](http://completed/) directory showcases the finished code, giving you a peak of how the final implementation should look like.

 ## Prerequisites

-If you are here after completing Getting Started with gRPC-Python codelab, you can skip this step
+If you are here after completing Getting Started with gRPC-Python codelab, you can skip this step.

 ### This codelab